Fall back to the static mirrors

 Access to the S3 mirror is restricted to Fastly IP addresses (read only) and AWS authenticated users.

 We currently support two types of mirror backends:

 VCloud: the static mirror is hosted as two pairs of machines running a webserver.
 This is hosted with Carrenza.
-The suppliers page has their details.

 Amazon S3: the static mirror is hosted in a bucket and the content is retrieved via API

 Every day, the govuk_seed_crawler runs which adds hundreds of thousands of GOV.UK URLs to a message queue.
 The govuk_crawler_worker consumes these URLs, saves them to disk and adds any new URLs it finds on those pages onto the back of the queue.

 Every hour, the static copy of the site is copied from the mirrorer machine to each of the mirror machines.

 The crawler is entirely independent of the mirrors.
 Stopping the crawler will mean that no new updates are made to the mirrors, but it will not stop the mirrors from working.

 Because the CDN will retry every request against the mirrors automatically if origin is unavailable, all you need to do is stop Nginx on the cache machines with Fabric:

 If you need to make changes to the site while origin is unavailable you’ll have to modify content on the static mirrors.
 Bear in mind that because the mirror is static HTML, it’s hard to make broad changes to the site (like putting a banner on every page).